sheldenr/leetcode-solutions/README.md

 # Repository Description
 This is basically just a repository to document my leetcode progress.
-I have *no* idea what I'm doing so my code will probably start off shit but this is just to see where this goes :)
+I'm only just beginning to understand what I'm doing but I want to document my growth as I go on. :)

 Planning to solve all problems using **Python3**.

 Drawings made using Microsoft Whiteboard.
 Quite cool if you haven't used it before.

 # Current Study Plan
-Working through neetcode roadmap, skipping hards.
-Swapped on from leetcode 75 on [4/5/2025] after realizing the simplicity in learning concept by concept.
+Working through Neetcode Roadmap (skipping hards).
+Swapped from leetcode 75 on [4/5/2025] after realizing the simplicity in learning concept by concept.

 # List
 - 933 (Bad solution)